abworrall/glassware/README.md

    - do it directly on the pi ! you'll need to attach a monitor/mouse/keyboard to it
    - if it is booting into a terminal, start up desktop by running `startx`
    - start a browser, open a terminal window
-   - run `gw -spotify-init -spotify-id=DEADBEEF -spotify-secret=DEADBEEF` (but using your ID and Secret)
+   - run `gw -spotify-init -spotify-id=BADCAB1E -spotify-secret=BADCAB1E` (but using your ID and Secret)

 After this is complete, the `gw` tool can reuse the oauth2 token indefinitely, as it will cache the `spotify-id` and `spotify-secret`